Alu-Cap Side Effects

 Generic Name: aluminum hydroxide

-Note: This page contains information about the side effects of aluminum hydroxide.
-Some of the dosage forms included on this document may not apply to the brand name Alu-Cap.
+Note: This document contains side effect information about aluminum hydroxide.
+Some of the dosage forms listed on this page may not apply to the brand name Alu-Cap.

 For the Consumer

 What are some side effects that I need to call my doctor about right away?